 SUNDAY OF THE WORD OF GOD - On the Feast of St Jerome in 2019, Pope Francis issued a 'Motu Proprio' instituting the Sunday of the Word of God - it is marked each year on the Third Sunday of Ordinary Time.

 The Holy Father proposed the idea at the conclusion of the Year of Mercy when he wrote of a desire to institute a "Sunday given over entirely to the Word of God, so as to appreciate the inexhaustible riches contained in that constant dialogue between the Lord and his people."
 On this day we are encouraged to celebrate the Word of God by the reading of the scriptures.
 We are blessed in our parish with having a good team of readers and we are asked to pray with them and for them on this special day.
+Reflecting on the importance of the Word of God, Bishop David said, "It is important for us to allow the Word of God to deepen these mysteries of faith within us to remind us that we are the Church.
+I have seen so often as a priest that God's word has the power to change lives."

-TODAY (Sunday) - Bishop David will be preside at a Service of the Word in the Cathedral at 3pm.
-As a part of this service Bishop David will bless all readers who proclaim the Word of God in their parishes.
-Readers are invited to attend if they wish or you can access the 'live stream' via the Cathedral website: https://northamptoncathedral.org/
+To celebrate this occasion, Mgr Kevin McGinnell will preside at a Service of the Word in the Cathedral TODAY (22nd January) at 3.00pm.
+As a part of this service Mgr Kevin will bless all readers who proclaim the Word of God in their parishes.
+Readers are invited to attend if they wish or anyone can access the 'live stream' via the Cathedral website: https://northamptoncathedral.org/